jozu-ai/kitops/docs/src/docs/pykitops/how-to-guides.md

 #   description: Sample Model
 ```

-### Pushing to JozuHub
+### Pushing to Jozu Hub

-Once you've created your Kitfile, you can push it to JozuHub using the ModelKitManager.
+Once you've created your Kitfile, you can push it to Jozu Hub using the ModelKitManager.
 Here's how:

 ```python
 from kitops.modelkit.manager import ModelKitManager